jdcauley/excl-cms/README.md

 - WordPressWrapper.php – a header file that excl\_api\_controller builds off of

-## <a name="enhancements"></a> Enhancing the ExCL WordPress Plugin ##
+## <a name="enhancements"></a> Enhancing the XCL WordPress Plugin ##

-As features are added to the mobile app through the [Titanium code](https://github.com/cmhouston/excl-mobile) the WordPress ExCL plugin may have to be updated to accommodate that.
-However there are a couple enhancements that are already on the road map for ExCL:
+As features are added to the mobile app through the [Titanium code](https://github.com/cmhouston/excl-mobile) the WordPress XCL plugin may have to be updated to accommodate that.
+However there are a couple enhancements that are already on the road map for XCL:

 - Remove Quick Edit and Save all Options because they do not function correctly
 - Error handling if an ID given does not the post type requested